hammackj/kekkan/README.markdown

 	% kekkan --console

 # Contributing
 If you would like to contribute bug fixes/etc to Kekkan.
-The easiest way is to fork the project on [github](http://github.com/arxopia/kekkan) and make the changes in your fork and the submit a pull request to the project.
+The easiest way is to fork the project on [github](http://github.com/hammackj/kekkan) and make the changes in your fork and the submit a pull request to the project.

 # Issues
-If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/arxopia/kekkan/issues).
+If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/hammackj/kekkan/issues).

 # Contact
-You can reach the team at kekkan[at]arxopia[dot]com.
+You can reach the team at jacob.hammack[at]hammackj[dot]com.

 You can also contact the team on IRC on irc.freenode.net, #risu